web3swift-team/web3swift/README.md

 ## Requirements

-Web3swift requires Swift 4.0 and internally depends from pods that require Swift 4.0 (CryptoSwift).
+Web3swift requires Swift 4.0 and iOS 11.2 (always use the latest iOS version for your security).

-Internally depends from libsodium, CryptoSwift, Alamofire, PromiseKit and AwaitKit.
-Promise wrappers will be separated in further releases.
-Special thanks for Gnosis team and their library [Bivrost-swift](https://github.com/gnosis/bivrost-swift) for inspiration for the ABI decoding approach.

 ## Installation